 Tracking Meetings and Permanence and Care Planning Meetings have been in place since 2013.
 These meetings were introduced with an objective to ensure that the local authority care and permanence plans are clear and with specific actions identified to achieve them.

-Monthly tracking meetings are held in respect of all Looked After Children to support management oversight of the care and permanence planning and identify cases where factors may be impacting on permanence outcomes.
-There are 2 monthly meetings considering the age cohorts 0-5 and 6+.
-The meetings are chaired by the Head of Service for LAC, Permanency and Placements.
+Six weekly tracking meetings are held in respect of all Looked After Children to support management oversight of the care and permanence planning and identify cases where factors may be impacting on permanence outcomes.

 Permanence and Care Planning Meetings are convened on all Looked after Children aged between 0-14 years (in certain circumstances meetings will be held on older children in order to support permanence planning).

 The options for permanence are: